 - A. The Chief of Police shall assign employees to the position of Investigator under the procedures described below. - B. Selection Criteria: - 1.
-Employees selected for the investigator positions must be first-class police officers and must receive a score of 70 percent or greater on a validated written test validated to the duties of the investigator.
-The employee's ranking on the written score shall constitute 70 percent toward the final ranking for investigator positions.
+Testing shall consist of two components, the written test and the oral test.
+Employees selected for the investigator positions must receive an overall cumulative score of 70 percent or greater between the two tests. - 2.
+The written test shall constitute 70 percent toward the final score for investigator positions and the oral exam shall constitute 30 percent toward the applicant's final score.

-Effective January 1, 2016, employees who are first class police officers must have a minimum of two (2) years full time continuous service as a sworn police officer with the City of La Crosse.
+3. Employees who are first class police officers must have a minimum of two (2) years full time continuous service as a sworn police officer with the City of La Crosse as of the time of the written examination.

-- 2. Those employees that are first-class police officers and receive a score of 70 percent or better on the written test shall then be eligible to compete on the oral test for the investigator position.
-Effective January 1, 2016, the first class officer shall have a minimum of two (2) years full time continuous service as a sworn police officer with the City of La Crosse.
-The oral test shall be administered as follows: - a) A panel to conduct the oral test shall consist of two administrators and two supervisors, chosen by the Chief. - b) The oral test shall consist of a practical fact situation administered orally by the panel and scored by the panel.
-An applicant's score on the oral exam shall constitute 30 percent toward the applicant's final score. - c) Based upon the results of both the written and oral examinations, a list of applicants for the positions of investigators shall be established. - d) All investigators shall be selected by the Chief of Police on the basis of overall work record, including the following factors: - (1) Annual evaluations, - (2) Prior disciplinary matters, - (3) Special Certifications, - (4) Commendations, - (5) Score (written and oral) - 3.
+C. The oral test shall be administered as follows:

+- 1. A panel to conduct the oral test shall consist of two administrators and two supervisors, chosen by the Chief. - 2.
+The oral test shall consist of a practical fact situation administered orally by the panel and scored by the panel. - 3.
+Based upon the results of both the written and oral examinations, a list of applicants for the positions of investigators shall be established. - 4.
+All investigators shall be selected by the Chief of Police on the basis of overall work record, including the following factors: - a.
+Annual evaluations, - b.
+Prior disciplinary matters, - c.
+Special Certifications, - d.
+Commendations, - e.
+Score (written and oral) - 5.
 List of Eligibles: An eligible list shall be established using the selection criteria stated above.
 Such eligibility list shall be effective as of the publication date from the Secretary of the Police and Fire Commission.
 A copy of the eligibility list shall be forwarded to the Chief of Police.
-The list shall remain in effect for a period of one (1) year from publication date and may be extended up to one (1) additional year by the Chief of Police. - C. Removal - 1.
-If an investigator voluntarily elects to return to the police officer status, he/she must return to the first available slot until the next opening occurs, wherein seniority shall prevail.
+The list shall remain in effect for a period of one (1) year from publication date and may be extended up to one (1) additional year by the Chief of Police.